California Cybersecurity Integration Center

 Subcommittees

 Task Force subcommittees have been formed based on strategic goals and vital areas of opportunity.
-There are seven subcommittees within the Task Force each focused on a specific strategic goal.
+There are nine subcommittees within the Task Force each focused on a specific strategic goal.

 • Subcommittee Chair: Dr. Keith Clement, CSU Fresno